BrendanD7/Sudoku-DesignPatterns/doc/Decorator.md

 public class BackgroundCellDecorator implements CellDecorator {

     /**
-     *Instance variable for the colour to decorate background */
+     *Instance variable for the colour to decorate the background */
     private Color colour;

     /**
      * Constructor to build the BackgroundCell Decorator
-     * @param colour colour preferred for background of the cell */ public BackgroundCellDecorator(Color colour) {
+     * @param colour colour preferred for the background of the cell */ public BackgroundCellDecorator(Color colour) {
         this.colour = colour;